brucemack/microlink/README.md

 Once things are working smoothly I will integrate this onto a single PCB for ease of use with radios (link mode) and/or direct integration with repeaters.

-At the moment there is no radio integration, but the final MicroLink product will provide an inexpensive interface between the internet and a radio to make linking very simple.

 This project required an in-depth examination of how the EchoLink protocol works.
 [The notes I created during this analysis are located here](https://github.com/brucemack/microlink/blob/main/docs/el_supplement.md).